-Do your customers ask for shorter production cycles, to allow them to replenish their inventory faster?
-Do you want to manufacture Just In Time?
-That’s something Lean manufacturing consulting firms are often asked to do.
-To give you a feel for the type of work we usually do with our clients, let us describe 3 examples.
+Do your customers ask for shorter production cycles to allow them to replenish their inventory faster?
+Do you want to manufacture Just-In-Time?
+That’s something lean manufacturing consulting firms are often asked to do, and here are some common implementations.

-One urgency was better inventory control.
-Some components and semi-finished goods had stayed in the warehouse and parts of the workshop for many months, sometimes several years.
-Excessive inventory is a major impediment to flexible manufacturing.
+Let’s look at one factory CMC worked with that struggled with inventory control.
+Some components and semi-finished goods stayed in the warehouse and parts of the workshop for many months, sometimes several years.
+Excessive inventory was a significant impediment to flexible manufacturing.

-We helped the factory set up a part tracking system.
-Every part was stored at a unique address and was easy to find in the computer system.
-This way it became possible to see what proportion of ‘aged inventory’ was in the warehouse.
+To circumvent this, we helped the factory set up a part tracking system.
+Every part was marked with a unique address and was easy to find in the computer system.
+This way, it became possible to see what proportion of ‘aged inventory’ was in the warehouse.

-The next step was to force re-use of the old inventory (when appropriate).
-Along with a few other measures, the factory was able to reduce inventory by 50% in just a few months.
+The next step was to force re-use of the old inventory when appropriate.
+This along with a few other measures, the factory reduced inventory by 50% in just a few months.

 Another way we helped this company implement flexible manufacturing was through the use of a planning system.
-They already had an ERP but they didn’t use the production planning module.
+Although they already had an ERP, they didn’t use the production planning module.

-This was a key approach in order to reduce the bad habit of batch & queue processing.
+This was a crucial approach to reduce the bad habit of batch and queue processing.

-This factory was accumulating an ever larger amount of work-in-process inventory because of two bottlenecks.
-The capacity of their entire system was constrained, just like traffic accumulates behind an accident that blocks half the way on a road.
-It was causing serious shipment delays.
-They couldn’t deliver what their customers ordered!
+This factory was accumulating a growing amount of work-in-process inventory because of two bottlenecks.
+The capacity of their entire system was constrained, causing severe shipment delays.
+They couldn’t even deliver what their customers ordered!

-We helped them identify the cause of their lack of ‘flow’ and they got to work on elevating the capacity of the two bottlenecks.
+We helped them identify the cause of their lack of ‘flow’, and they got to work on increasing the capacity of the two bottlenecks.